-Learning ASL provides students with the opportunity to gain a new perspective on the structure of human languages, and to use a completely different modality.
-In this modality, the hands, face, and body express ASL and eyes perceive and comprehend ASL.
+Learning ASL provides students with the opportunity to gain new perspectives on the structure of human languages, and to use a completely different set of articulation modalities for reception and expression.
+In these modalities, the hands, face, and body express ASL and eyes perceive and comprehend ASL.
 Similar to the study of other languages, the comparisons students engage in while studying ASL help improve English language skills and communication effectiveness in general.
 At the same time, students access the rich cultural heritage of the American Deaf community.
 Students learn how cultural values, beliefs, and behaviors are expressed through language, art and literary forms.
-Students learn to communicate effectively with Deaf people in work, professional, community and social settings.
-Developing ASL skills can lead students to many career opportunities, as well as use the language with neighbors, within the local community, throughout the United States and around the world.
+Students learn to communicate with Deaf people in work, professional, community and social settings.
+Developing ASL skills can lead students to many career opportunities, as well as use the language with neighbors, within the local community, throughout the United States and around the world